 Dimming lamps is done in the same manner as the motors, with the exception of not requiring such a high PWM frequency.
 For dimming lamps you can connect a bulb in place of the motor and make the following changes to the code.
 Change the period in line 32 to 40_000 instead of 8_000.
 This will reduce the frequency down to 2 kHz and a period of 500 µS.
 You can also change the 80_000 cycle delay in lines 13 and 16 to 4_000 to adjust the ramping rate.
 A MOSFET is another option to drive a lamp and there are additional circuits and code available to do this.

 So now you have a good foundation to start generating PWM on the Propeller and add functionality to the Multicontroller board we’ve been working with.
 While this article covered the basics, more advanced code with bi-directional motor control will be available here.
 We may even go so far as to integrate all three types of control into one demo.
 For now, experiment, build and learn.
 Don’t be afraid to try new things.
 The chips are socketed and easily replaceable if you should make a mistake that results in letting out the magic blue smoke.
 Remember you can always visit the Parallax Object Exchange if you need additional code.
+Please leave a comment below with any questions, suggestions or feedback.
 Take care and have fun!